 To receive credit or units for coursework completed outside of UCI, student must submit official sealed copies of the transcripts or records to UCI Admissions or the Social Sciences Undergraduate Student Affairs (SSUSA).
-The following includes some tools to determine how California community college coursework may transfer.
-For coursework taken at a 4-year university or out of state, please contact SSUSA to have them evaluated by an academic counselor (Please refer to the "Petitions" section).
+For coursework taken at a 4-year university or out of state university, please contact SSUSA to have them evaluated by an academic counselor (Please refer to the "Petitions" section).